TheDreamer/beastie-work/patches/README.md

 PATCHES
 =======
+accessibility/redshift

+	This for some reason was failing to build in _poudriere_ on work computer due to missing dependency for VIDMODE.
+	The port had built fine outside of poudriere, so likely something else had installed the dependency.
+Though was confused as to why it had built fine in _poudriere_ on my home computer.
+After digging around for a while, discovered that I had changed the options for one of the deeper dependencies of `graphics/jasper`... and that enabling OPENGL for that port had pulled in the otherwise missed direct dependency.

+	PR: 199004

 archivers/quazip

 	This port got updated, but it wouldn't build.
 After some investigation, it was obviously a problem of conflict